Andre-Ferraz/demo/README.md

 What things you need to install the software

 ```
-You need jdk 11, Maven 3.6 and postgresql 10.10 installed
+You need jdk 11, Maven 3.6 and postgresql 10.10 installed.
-You also need the git installed if you want following some tips bellow
+You also need the git installed if you want following some tips bellow.
-The steps below assume that postgresql is running and listening on port 5432 and has also created a database called demo_db
+The steps below assume that postgresql is running and listening on port 5432
+and has also created a database called demo_db.
 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running This show you how to install it in a linux environment, but it's works similar in another OS
+A step by step series of examples that tell you how to get a development env running.
+This show you how to install it in a linux environment, but it's works similar in another OS

 Choose an appropriate directory and clone the project using the CLI interface